Diet Culture Red Flags: How to Spot Harmful Food Rules

 4. Outsourcing Food Decisions

 Following external food rules also perpetuates diet culture's one-size-fits-all approach to eating, ignoring the reality that everyone has unique needs.
-A meal plan or app doesn't account for factors like your activity level, metabolism, hormone cycle, medical needs, or cultural food traditions–all important components of well-being.
+A meal plan or app doesn't account for factors like your activity level, metabolism, hormone cycle, medical needs, or cultural food traditions, which are all important components of well-being.

 5. Exercise as Punishment